Abhinav-Git19/IntegerCalculator/README.md

 # How to Run
-In the project root director run
+In the project root directory run
 ```
 python3 flaskCalci.py
 ```